harkash/on-the-role-of-features-in-har/README.md

 ## Dataset
 The preprocessed dataset can be downloaded from this [link](https://gatech.box.com/s/nk59uq1uoxnrcbkd67cbll5obcde58yq).
-Each of the five datasets (as `.mat` files) are available inside the corresponding folders.
+Each of the five datasets (as `.mat` files) is available inside the corresponding folder.
 Please refer to `data_loader.py` for loading the data.

 ## Details coming soon!
  - [x] Pre-processed datasets